This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 UAE citizenship is attainable for applicants with exceptional merits in the following categories:

-• scientists with 10 years of experience holding a reference letter from a reputed academic institution.
-They have to be an active researcher at a university, research center or private sector.
+- Scientists with 10 years of experience holding a reference letter from a reputed academic institution.
+They must be active researchers at a university, research center or private sector.
 They are also required to have a minimum of one international award for their contribution to vital research in the last ten years

 UAE citizenship benefits

-With almost 90% of its population consisting of ex-pats, it’s clear that being a UAE citizen comes with its set of advantages.
+With almost 90% of its population consisting of ex-pats, it is clear that being a UAE citizen comes with its set of advantages.
 The benefits include the following:

-• visa-free travel to at least 167 countries
+- Visa-free travel to at least 185 countries

-• no personal income tax.
-Additionally, private individuals to file their taxes
+- No personal income tax.
+Additionally, private individuals can file their taxes

 UAE dual citizenship

-As per the latest regulation, the UAE allows individuals who have been granted UAE citizenship to retain their previous citizenship.
-As such, the UAE allows for dual citizenship provided the individual’s country of origin permits the same.
+According to the latest regulation, the UAE allows individuals granted UAE citizenship to retain their previous citizenship.
+As such, the UAE allows for dual citizenship, provided the individual’s country of origin permits it.